andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 <h4 class="article-subheader">V&aring;lerenga</h4>
-On Constitution Day Eve Sondre has lined up a day of sporting for me.
+Of all the multitudinous activities of which to engage in this wonderful city Sondre has arranged a day of sporting for Constitution Day Eve.
 The beloved hometown soccer squad V&aring;lerenga is hosting the lads from Hamarkameratene (Hamar Comrades).
 Often abbreviated HamKam, the Comrades hail from Hamar, a town 80 miles to the north of Oslo on lake Mj&oslash;sa, Norway's largest lake and also home to Lillehammer.